-Changing: During a 60-minute time frame afforded to secondary PE, students are asked to change from their school uniforms to their respective PE uniform in 5 minutes from the start of the period.
+Changing: During a 90-minute time frame afforded to secondary PE, High School students are asked to change from their school uniforms to their respective PE uniform in 5 minutes from the start of the period.
 Students will be provided 10 minutes to change back into their school uniform at the end of the class.
 Students must change back into their school uniforms under all circumstances unless the student is participating in a sport related after school activity, in which PE occurs during the last period of the day.
 The aim of this policy is to maximize the amount of instructional time in the lesson.
-Students are prohibited from entering the changing rooms located in the gym or outside by the playground until a member of P.E staff is present and allows them to enter.
-All P.E facilities, apart from the outside playground, are strictly out of bounds to students unless a member of staff is present.